Public art in Barcelona

 Public art in Barcelona is a designated group of monuments and outdoor sculptures in the city.
-In addition to the architecture and a network of museums, parks, and gardens, the works put an artistic stamp on the Catalan capital.
+The artworks in city's architecture and network of museums, parks, and gardens, put an artistic stamp on the Catalan capital.
 Public art in the city developed in the 19th century, although the first municipal commission was the 1673 monument to Saint Eulalia in Pedró Square.

-Artworks are typically located in the interior of niches and on the façades of public buildings.
+Artworks are typically located in niches and on the façades of public buildings.
 They are concentrated because of the city's enclosure by medieval defensive walls.
-The walls were demolished in the 19th Century, sparking a boom in public works such as Ildefons Cerdà's Eixample project.
+The walls were demolished in the 19th century, sparking a boom in public works such as Ildefons Cerdà's Eixample project.

 The city annexed several municipalities in the early 20th century, increasing the space available for public art.
 Some were commissioned for particular events such as the 1888 and 1929 Expositions, the 1992 Summer Olympics and the 2004 Universal Forum of Cultures.

 Overview

 Public art in Barcelona is regulated by the city council and protected by Law 9/1993 of Catalan Cultural Heritage, which guarantees the protection, conservation and research of cultural heritage at several levels.
-Public monuments, commemorating historical figures, are appropriate for a large city.

 Urban planning includes architecture, engineering, gardening, industrial arts and sculpture.
 Urbanism relates to politics, economics, history, geography and sociology.

 Monuments are generally located in parks and gardens, squares and intersections, or near public buildings.
 There are several types; until the 19th century the most common were the column, the triumphal arch and the equestrian statue, three types of monuments inherited from Roman art.
 Later monuments were busts placed in niches, medallions, fountains, steles and pedestals, friezes, reliefs, commemorative plaques, gravestones, followed by installations, land art and multidisciplinary works.
 Commonly-used materials include wood, plaster, terracotta and other ceramics, stone, marble, bronze, iron, steel, concrete and aluminium.

 Themes include homage to a character or event: religious, mythological, symbolic, allegorical, historical, political, military, scientific or artistic.
 Public artworks commemorate many aspects of the history of Barcelona.

 History

 Middle Ages

-Barcelona's first public artworks were created during the Middle Ages, when the city formed part of the Crown of Aragon and was an important commercial Mediterranean port.
+Barcelona's first public artworks were created during the Middle Ages, when the city was part of the Crown of Aragon and an important commercial Mediterranean port.
 The 13th-century Council of One Hundred was one of Barcelona's first public institutions.
 The city was growing beyond its core – the present-day Gothic Quarter.
 The El Raval neighbourhood was developed during the 14th century when Barcelona's population was about 25,000.

-At that time the city had fountains, and the Gothic City Hall had sculptures in front dating to about 1400.
-At the front was a stone statue of the archangel Raphael with bronze wings.
+At that time the city had fountains, and the Gothic city hall had sculptures in front dating to about 1400.
+In front stands a stone statue of the archangel Raphael.
 At either side were statues of St. Severus (bishop of Barcelona) and Saint Eulalia of Barcelona.